 ACLU reacts to new information in deadly police shooting investigation

-“Until we trust that the culture at APD is one that respects our rights, lives, cares about the community, it is going to be really hard for the community to trust APD,” said Daniel Williams, an ACLU NM policing policy advocate.
+“Until we trust that the culture at APD is one that respects our rights and lives, and cares about the community, it is going to be really hard for the community to trust APD,” said Daniel Williams, a policing policy advocate at the ACLU and a member of the APD Forward Coalition.

 Years later, the DOJ is packing up as two APD officers are caught at the center of another controversial shooting.